Tang-xiaoxiao/Medthink/README.md

-# MedThink: A Rationale-Guided Framework for Explaining Medical Visual Question Answering
+# [ 🎯 NAACL 2025 ] MedThink: A Rationale-Guided Framework for Explaining Medical Visual Question Answering

 This repository contains the official implementation of our NAACL 2025 paper: